mkt80/pkoPreview/_pages/coaches.md

 <img src="/assets/images/bio/tamara.jpg"  class="headshot" />
 <p>
 Tamara has been a part of the Pale Kai family for over 10 years.
-She has previously coached both the women's and novice teams and she has served on the board in a variety of roles, including club president.
+She has served on the board in a variety of roles, including as a coach and as club president.
 Learning about, and paddling in, every canoe position has offered her an opportunity to experience personal growth, outrigger training techniques, and our team culture during workouts, competitions, and community events.